Aask42/aask.ltd/content/posts/barbot0.md

 +++
 title = 'Drinkbot'
 date = 2023-10-17T18:41:55-05:00
-draft = true
+draft = false
 +++

-## Senor Drinknstein Comes to LIFE
+## Señor Drinknstein Comes to LIFE

-Senor Drinknstein started with an idea to use peristaltic pumps to serve various beverages, and has become so much more.
+Señor Drinknstein started with an idea to use peristaltic pumps to serve various beverages, and has become so much more.
 For DEF CON 30 we worked to create a system of hardware and firmware that would give the end user a memorable experience while serving them a unique drink in a unique way at a unique event around unique people.

 Because this is a finished project and I am ~lazy~ efficient, I'm going to type everything up here in most likely one go.
 GLHF, watch me for the changes and try to keep up.